 Type 2 Diabetes: Screening for Children

-Diabetes Canada recommends type 2 diabetes screening every 2 years for some children.
-Children who have not reached puberty and have 3 or more of the risk factors below should be screened.
-Children who have reached puberty and have 2 or more of the following risk factors:footnote 1
+Diabetes Canada recommends screening for type 2 diabetes every 2 years for some children.
+Children who have not reached puberty and have 3 or more risk factors should be screened.
+Children who have reached puberty and have 2 or more risk factors should screened.
+Risks include:footnote 1

-• The child's mother had diabetes while pregnant with the child.
+• Having a birth parent who developed gestational diabetes while pregnant with the child.

-• Signs of not being able to use insulin properly (insulin resistance) or conditions linked with it:
+• Signs of not being able to use insulin properly (insulin resistance) or conditions linked with it.
+These include:

 References